marcoferrer/kroto-plus/README.md

         def krotoConfig = file("krotoPlusConfig.json")

         all().each{ task ->
-            // Adding the config file to the task inputs enabled UP-TO-DATE checks
+            // Adding the config file to the task inputs lets UP-TO-DATE checks
-            // to include changes to configuration
+            // include changes to configuration
             task.inputs.files krotoConfig

             task.plugins {